FunnelKit

 You can add custom order statuses in WooCommerce using a plugin or a custom code with the ‘register_custom_order_status’ action to your theme’s functions.php file.
 We have talked about it in this post in detail.

-2. How to change default order status in WooCommerce?
+How to change the default order status in WooCommerce?

-3. How do I get all the order status in WooCommerce?
+How do I get all the order statuses in WooCommerce?

 woocommerce order status page to update the status of an order manually

-Optimize Your WooCommerce Order Management for Seamless Growth
+Optimize Your WooCommerce Order Status Strategy for Seamless Growth

 Effective order management is crucial to any successful WooCommerce store.

-You can streamline your order fulfillment, enhance customer communication, and optimize business operations by mastering default and custom order statuses.
+You can streamline your order fulfillment, enhance customer communication, and optimize business operations by mastering default and custom order statuses in WooCommerce.

 This not only improves efficiency but also builds trust with your customers, ultimately encouraging repeat sales.